scolear/Comparator/README.md

 # Comparator
 \- comparison of numerical integration schemes -

+This software was designed to showcase certain aspects of different numerical integration algorithms used in celestial mechanics (and many other fields dealing with dynamical systems).
+The methods implemented as of now:

+1. Three fixed-timestep methods:
+  * Euler's method
+  * Verlet's symplectic method
+  * "Classical" Runge-Kutta 4th order method
+1. One adaptive method:
+  * Runge-Kutta Dormand-Prince 5(4)

 # How-to

 The user is meant to interact with the Jupyter Notebook called Comparator.ipynb.
-Since it calls local files using linemagics, the surrounding folders must be present on the users local machine.
+Since it calls local files using linemagics, the **surrounding folders must be present** on the users local machine.

 To run the software as it is intended: